pnojai/cunyds/DATA607/Project01/DATA607_Project01.md

 ## 6         Hansen Song             1493.200
 ```
 #### Debugging
 My first test cycle failed.
 Some players' averages of opponents' pre-ratings did not match between the original file and the test file.
-The experience demonstrated the value of retaining each stage of data manipulation in lists, which enabled me to trace the data lineage backwards and locate the source of the bug.
+The experience demonstrated the value of retaining each stage of data manipulation in lists, which enabled me to trace data lineage and locate the source of the bug.
 The transformed data was correct, but extracting the rounds to round_df omitted some rows.
 The bug was in the function, `read_rounds()`, which uses a Regular Expression to count the columns for rounds.
 The expression failed to match for multiple digits, so the most rounds it could include was 9.

-My work papers for debugging appear in `debug.R`.
-The results will appear different, now that I've fixed the bug, but the script documents my investigative approach.
+My debugging work appears in `debug.R`.
+Executing the script yields different results now, since I fixed the bug, but the script documents my investigative approach.

 #### Conclusion
 The test for processing addition rounds succeeds.
 I base the conclusion on a visual inspection of the top records.
 A complete test cycle would validate all records.